Quick Start

 The Output node is essential for creating modular, reusable workflows through subflows.Passing Data to Parent Workflows

-When you use a flow as a subflow, all outputs defined in the Output node become available in the parent workflow:Chaining Subflows
+When you use a workflow as a subflow, all outputs defined in the Output node become available in the parent workflow:Chaining Subflows

 Create complex data processing pipelines by passing outputs from one subflow to another:Output Types Explained